 42 Diarrhea

-Diarrhea is typically due to one or more of three main forces: osmotic, secretory or malabsorptive.
+Diarrhea is typically due to one or more of two main forces: secretory and osmotic.
+However, there are other grouping possible.
 Infectious agents are involved in many diarrhea syndromes.
 Many of these organisms also impact the nervous system, causing hyperactive peristalsis.
 Hyperactive peristalsis can also limit digestion and absorption through decreased transit time.

 Osmotic diarrhea